 Safety Chain

 A crisscrossed safety chain is a fail-safe accessory for your trailer.
-It keeps the trailer attached in the event that the coupler and hitch ball become separated.
+It keeps the trailer attached if the coupler and hitch ball become separated.
 It should form an X shape and connect from the trailer to the tow vehicle.

 Ramps